Non-Occam

 Being religious doesn’t make you less than human.
 Your brain still has the abilities of a human brain.
 The dangerous part is that being religious might stop you from applying those native abilities to your religion—stop you from reflecting fully on yourself.
 People don’t heal their errors by resetting themselves to an ideal philosopher of pure emptiness and reconsidering all their sensory experiences from scratch.
 They heal themselves by becoming more willing to question their current beliefs, using more of the power of their current mind.

-Basically questioning Occam's Razor is asking you to step outside your own mind, which is asking the impossible.
+All that is to demonstrate that questioning Occam's Razor is asking you to step outside your own mind, which is asking the impossible.
 Even a superintelligence can't do that.
 You can guess what an alternate brain-design might conclude, but you'd never agree that those conclusions make sense!

 There are possible minds in mind design space who have anti-Occamian and anti-Laplacian priors; they believe that simpler theories are less likely to be correct, and that the more often something happens, the less likely it is to happen again.